benberkowitz85/LookItandBookIt/README.md

 WHEN I click on the Remove button on a book
 THEN that book is deleted from my saved books list WHEN I click on the Logout button
-THEN I am logged out of the site and presented with a menu with the options Search for Books and Login/Si
+THEN I am logged out of the site and presented with a menu with the options Search for Books and Login

+Acknowledgements

+As always thank you to Kai, Karl, my group mates, youtube walk throughs, and the almighty google.